sampsyo/uwadvising/advising.md

 4. Initiative
 5. High quality work

 ## Advising During Your First Two Years at UW

 (Put content about temp advising here)
+(How to find a permanent advisor)
+(--If things are going well, you can stay with your temp advisor as your permanent advisor) (--Could be joint advised)

 ### A big transition